 app-to-page.cursorrules.
 Save it as.cursorrulesin your project root.

-assets, and a correctly-zipped build.
+a correctly-zipped build.